 When a user attempts to sell product in excess of any transaction limit, the register displays a compliance warning.
 In this example, a budtender is trying to sell 28.35 grams of flower, which is more than the 1-ounce transaction limit.
 Upon tapping the Charge button, the following warning is displayed:

-If the budtender taps Continue Anyways, the app will require the PIN of a user who has permission to perform this action.
+If the budtender taps Ignore & Continue, the app will require the PIN of a user who has permission to perform this action.

 Permission to override and bypass this warning is controlled by Skip sales warning.
 This permission can be enabled or disabled on the Roles page, in the Make Sales section: